learn-co-curriculum/middleware-tutorial/README.md

 8. Now, visit [http://localhost:9292](http://localhost:9292) in your browser and look at the output in your terminal.
 You should now see the order in which the middleware was called.
 First, the top-most piece of middleware is called, which triggers the next piece of middleware, and then finally our app.
 Looking in your browser, you can see the final, built-up response.

-<a href='https://learn.co/lessons/middleware-tutorial' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/middleware-tutorial' title='Using Middleware'>Using Middleware</a> on Learn.co and start learning to code for free.</p>